 Recommended (V2.9c): 68020 CPU or faster (for optimised gameplay), AGA chipset (for better performance in hires mode), 1MB chip/2MB fastram or more, hard drive.

-Game features joystick (analogue, digital)/mouse/keyboard control and support for low-res (standard/interlace modes), medium resolution & hires picture screens and artwork views.
+Game features analogue-digital joystick/mouse/keyboard control and support for low-res (standard/interlace modes), medium resolution & hires picture screens and artwork views.
 Additionally, the game supports digital sound and the creation of customised sound files by players using sound digitisers (see 'readme.2.5a' file on disk 1).

 Original release contents include a large A1 game poster with a map of the European theatre on the reverse side, as well as an On-line Entertainment flight connect modem offer.

-A Danish budget version of AIR WARRIOR with localised in-game menus was released by Euro Power Pack.
+A Danish budget version of AIR WARRIOR with localised in-game menus was released by Euro Power Pack circa mid-1990s.

 - V2.x (1990)